wpmudev/coursepress/README.md

 This is where `git submodule update` fits in.
 It makes sure that you have the latest submodule in your branch updated to the commit ID of the submodule in your branch.

+### Releasing

+## CoursePress Campus

+Its identical to CoursePress Pro, but be sure to remove marketpress.php, includes/marketpress/* and includes/extra/dashboard and commit the branch.

+It does not get released, but is used by the CampusPress team for CampusPress integrations.

+## CoursePress (wp.org version)

+CoursePress is identical to CoursePress Pro, but the following changes need to be made:

+* Copy/Merge ALL code from Pro to Standard (**dont remove readme.txt**)
+* Remove /includes/marketpress/
+* Remove ./marketpress.php
+* Add MarketPress Lite to /includes/wordpress-ecommerce
+* Copy MarketPress Lite's marketpress.php to ./a-marketpress.php
+* Update paths in ./a-marketpress.php
+* Change plugin name in ./a-marketpress.php
+* Change plugin name in ./coursepress.php
+* Remove WPMUDev Dashboard notifications and require statements
+* Change return value of is_pro() to false in ./includes/classes/class.coursepress-capabilities.php